 The Code read with Regulations require an IP to maintain several records in relation to the assignments conducted by him.
-Regulation 39A of the CIRP Regulations mandates the IRP and the RP to preserve a physical as well as an electronic copy of the records relating to the CIRP as per the record retention schedule as communicated by the Board in consultation with IPAs.
-Keeping this in view, in consultation with the IPAs, IBBI issued a circular on January 6, 2021 directing the IPs to preserve an electronic copy of all the records for a minimum period of eight years and a physical copy of all records for a minimum period of three years.
-An IP shall preserve records relating to that period of a CIRP when he acted as IRP or RP, even though he did not take up the assignment from its commencement or continued the assignment till its conclusion.
-He shall preserve the records at a secure place and ensure that unauthorised persons do not have access to the same.
+Regulation 39A of the CIRP Regulations mandates the IRP and the RP to preserve a physical as well as an electronic copy of the records relating to the CIRP, as per the record retention schedule as communicated by the Board in consultation with IPAs.
+Keeping this in view, in consultation with the IPAs, IBBI issued a circular on January 6, 2021 directing the IPs to preserve an electronic copy of all the records for a minimum period of eight years and a physical copy of all records for a minimum period of a CIRP when he acted as IRP or RP, even though he did not take up the assignment from its commencement or continued the assignment till its conclusion.
+He shall preserve the records a densure that unauthorised persons do not have access to the same.
 Notwithstanding the place and manner of storage, the IP shall be obliged to produce records as may be required under the Code and the Regulations.